compgen-io/cgpipe/docs/05-Job_Runners.md

 # Pipeline runners (backends)
-Right now there are 4 available backends for running pipelines: a combined bash script (default), SGE/Open Grid Engine, SLURM, and a embedded job-runner SJQ (see below).
+Right now there are 5 available backends for running pipelines: a combined bash script (default), SGE/Open Grid Engine, PBS, SLURM, and single-user SBS (also from compgen.io, see below).

 Job runners are chosen by setting the configuration value `cgpipe.runner` in `$HOME/.cgpiperc` to either: 'sge', 'slurm', 'sjq', or 'bash' (default).

-Note: Slurm and SJQ support is still in development

 ## HPC server backends
 The more common use-case for CGPipe, however, is running jobs within an HPC